applicaster/AppleApplicasterFrameworks/README.md

 ├── FrameworksApp // General client app that has defined all availible frameworks.
 ├── Scripts // Automotization scripts.
 All scripts defined in JavaScript.
 ├── .versions_automation.json // Automation file, must not be changed by user.
 Contains JSON with title and version of each framework.
-├── frameworksData.plist // Contains information about frameworks: title, version and etc.
+├── DrameworksData.plist // Contains information about frameworks: title, version and etc.
 ├── Gemfile // Ruby packages.
 ├── LICENSE // Repo licence type.
 ├── package.json // Java Script packages.